 - How can an Engineering Manager’s success or productivity be measured or How can EMs project their capabilities?

-What do Engineering Managers do?
+What does an Engineering Managers do?
 How is it different from being an Individual Contributor?

 An Engineering Manager works through people unlike an Individual Contributor who works alone on a particular task.